claudiok/icetray-dataclasses/resources/docs/particle.rst

 Shape
 ~~~~~

-(TODO: Alex, could you have a look at this section?)

 For reconstructions it is more meaningful to assign a "shape" than a "type".
 The shape data member is also used for simulated particles, but not very
 consistently.
 The shape can take the following values:

-* Null: not set, not defined, not relevant
+* Null: Not set, not defined, not relevant.
-* Primary: could be used for MC primaries, but e.g. in Corsika this is not done
+* Primary: Could be used for MC primaries, but e.g. in CORSIKA this needs to be fixed.
-* TopShower: cosmic ray air shower reconstructed from IceTop data
+* TopShower: Cosmic ray air shower reconstructed from IceTop data.
-* Cascade: a shower in the ice, reconstructed with in-ice data
+* Cascade: A shower in the ice, reconstructed with in-ice data
-* InfiniteTrack: a through-going track (usually a muon)
+* InfiniteTrack: A through-going track (usually a muon).
-* StartingTrack: a starting track (supposedly due to a CC numu/nutau interaction)
+* StartingTrack: A starting track (supposedly due to a CC numu/nutau interaction).
-* StoppingTrack:  a stopping track (supposedly due to ranged out muon)
+* StoppingTrack:  A stopping track (supposedly due to ranged out muon or tau).
-* ContainedTrack: a track starting and stopping within the in-ice array
+* ContainedTrack: A track starting and stopping within the in-ice array.
 * MCTrack: simulated tracks [#mctrack]_
 * Dark: tracks that do not emit any light [#dark]_

 .. [#mctrack] Strangely, the ``MCTrack`` shape is *not* used for simulated muon tracks.
-It might not be used at all anymore in current simulation.

-.. [#dark] At some point in the past, the ``Dark`` shape was invented for neutrinos (because they do not emit any light).
-In recent simulation data it seems that this shape is actually used for stochastics of non-PDG type, that is ``NuclInt``, ``Brems`` and ``Hadron``.
-Which is strange, because such showers do in fact produce light.
+It was never used in simulation and will likely go away in the future, since it's not needed.

+.. [#dark] The ``Dark`` shape was invented for the Tau Working Group because they didn't like what cmc (Cascade Monte Carlo) did to the original cascades, where it would split the cascade into several smaller cascades for a more accurate simulation.
+This made it difficult for tau reconstructions (e.g. double-bang), which attempt to reconstruct the interaction vertex, for example, as one single cascade to Monte Carlo truth.
+Thus, the original unadultered (by cmc) cascade remained in the tree and labeled as ``Dark`` where the daughters of this cascade are responsible for generating light.

 Location
 ~~~~~~~~